STAY AHEAD OF THE COLD

 Some foods require direct or indirect heat to cook properly.
 Indirect heat provides a low and slow heating method, similar to an oven.
 Direct heat is typically faster and is ideal for searing and crisping.

-The proper temperature for grilled meats
+What is the proper temperature for grilled meats?

 When it comes to cooking meat on the stove, in the oven, or on the grill, you’ll need to check the internal temperature before digging in.
 To ensure you’re consuming food that has been cooked to the proper temperature, we recommend following the guide below.